CTO’s Guide to Successful Software {Code} Refactoring

 Example of Code Refactoring from MobiDev’s Experience

-Usually, code refactoring is part of a larger legacy application modernization effort that helps adapt the product to new business goals.
+Usually, code refactoring is part of a larger legacy app modernization effort that helps adapt the product to new business goals.
 Let’s take a look at what it can look like using one of the projects our company worked on.

 We helped a multi-tenant Ruby on Rails fintech startup to improve their product and prepare it for adding new features.
 The initial software audit showed some challenges that we needed to address: